8888/MineFind/README.md

 <img src="https://github.com/betterin30days/MineFind/blob/master/screenshots/mines.gif"><br>

 # Features
 This is a full-featured Minesweeper clone with 3 difficulties.
-The play can open spaces, flag known mines, and clear multiple spaces at once.
+The player can open spaces, flag known mines, and clear multiple spaces at once.

 # Controls
 -Left mouse click to open a space<br>